-Some of Hollywood's earliest film studios cropped up around Sunset Boulevard in 1911, as well, and its burgeoning stars, now long forgotten, built their expansive mansions along it, too.
-This kind of sad, disposable detritus, and the fact that it pierces through the false-facade-of-a-heart of Hollywood itself, I think, goes a long, long way in explaining why Billy Wilder picked it as a title for his film that skewered Tinsel Town for its callousness on such things, with agents, script-doctors, producers, directors and moguls taking the brunt of his wrath.
-For this is a tale of a malignant bond between the victims of these machinations; a "never was" and a "has been".
+Some of Hollywood's earliest film studios also cropped up around Sunset Boulevard in 1911.
+And its burgeoning stars, now long forgotten, built their expansive mansions along it, too.
+This kind of sad, disposable detritus, and the fact that it pierces through the false-facade-of-a-heart of Hollywood itself, I think, goes a long, long way in explaining why Billy Wilder picked it as a title for his film that skewered Tinsel Town for its callousness on such things; with agents, script-doctors, producers, directors and moguls taking the brunt of his wrath.
+For this is a tale of a malignant bond between the victims of these machinations; a "never was" and a "has been."
 Cast-offs both, and each the answer to all the others' problems.
 One temporarily, the other permanently.
-And painted around this framework, where the line between illusion and delusion is nearly non-existent, the film also serves as a funeral dirge for out-dated Hollywood styles that have been kicked to the curb (film noir, Gothic horror, silent cinema).
+And painted around this framework, where the line between illusion and delusion is nearly non-existent, the film also serves as a funeral dirge for out-dated Hollywood styles that have been kicked to the curb: film noir, Gothic horror, and silent cinema.

 Seems while growing up in Germany in the 1920s, Wilder became fascinated with American culture via (silent) cinematic imports, which eventually lured him to Hollywood in 1933.
-His big break came in 1939 when he teamed up with (soon to be long time collaborator) Charles Brackett on the script for Ninotchka, a screwball comedy by Ernst Lubitsch, and a career redefining role for Greta Garbo.
-Wilder and Brackett rode quite the hot-streak after that (Hold Back the Dawn (1941) and Ball of Fire (1941)), which earned Wilder a shot at directing their next script, another box-office smash, The Major and the Minor (1942).
-After then, after churning out an interesting propaganda piece on Why we Fight, Wilder managed the seemingly impossible, adapting James M. Cain's sultry thriller Double Indemnity (1944) and getting most of its saucier elements past the Breen office, legitimizing and cementing the look of American film noir for the next decade.
+His big break came in 1939 when he teamed up with (his soon to be long time collaborator) Charles Brackett on the script for Ninotchka; a screwball comedy by Ernst Lubitsch, and a career redefining role for Greta Garbo.
+Wilder and Brackett rode quite the hot-streak after that with Hold Back the Dawn (1941) and Ball of Fire (1941), which earned Wilder a shot at directing their next script, another box-office smash, The Major and the Minor (1942).
+And then, after churning out an interesting propaganda piece on Why we Fight, Wilder managed the seemingly impossible: adapting James M. Cain's sultry thriller Double Indemnity (1944) and getting most of its saucier elements past the Breen office, legitimizing and cementing the look of American film noir for the next decade.
 And his next project landed Wilder his first Academy Award for The Lost Weekend (1945).

-As the 1940s came to a close, Wilder became fascinated by the grand mansions littered throughout Hollywood, still haunted/occupied by the silent film stars he fell in love with in his youth, and wondered what they did with themselves while cocooned-up inside them now that the industry they helped establish had, for all intents and purposes, written them off.
-And this nugget of an idea, these museum pieces left to molder, the story of an aging starlet who lost her celebrity and her strained and vain efforts to win them back, got the ball rolling for Sunset Boulevard (1950), the blackest of comedies, shot like a horror movie (-- I contend in presciently predicted the Hagsploitation cycle due the next decade, kicking off with Whatever Happened to Baby Jane (1962)), wrapped inside a film noir.
+But as the 1940s came to a close, Wilder became fascinated by the grand mansions littered throughout Hollywood, still haunted/occupied by the silent film stars he fell in love with in his youth, and wondered what they did with themselves while cocooned-up inside them now that the industry they helped establish had, for all intents and purposes, written them off.
+And this nugget of an idea, these museum pieces left to molder, an aging starlet who lost her celebrity and her strained and vain efforts to win them back, got the ball rolling for Sunset Boulevard (1950), the blackest of comedies, shot like a horror movie (-- I contend it presciently predicted the Hagsploitation cycle due the next decade, kicking off with Whatever Happened to Baby Jane in 1962), wrapped inside a film noir.
 It shouldn't have worked.
-And in anyone else's hands, it probably wouldn't have.
+And in any other hands, it probably wouldn't have.

 Work on the script began in 1948 but neither Brackett or Wilder could get a true handle on it, and so, they brought in D.M.
-Marshman, a journalist who had impressed the both of them with his critiques of their films to hash it out.
+Marshman; a journalist who had impressed them both with his critiques of their films to hash it out.
 (Erich von Stroheim also contributed to the plot, including the revelation that Max was behind all of Norma Desmond's fan mail.)
-Thanks to his string of hits, Paramount basically gave Wilder free rein over his projects.
+And thanks to his string of hits, Paramount basically gave Wilder free rein over his projects.
 Still, with the anti-Hollywood / May-December romantic gist of the story, to keep the studio and the censors in the dark they only submitted the script -- under the nonsensical title, A Can of Beans -- just a few pages at a time.
-And as the film went into production in 1949 only 61 pages of the script were finished (about 1/3rd of the story), and no one, including Wilder, had any idea how the film would end.
+And as the film went into production in 1949 only 61 pages of the script were finished (-- about 1/3rd of the story), and no one, including Wilder, had any idea how the film would end.

 Sadly, Sunset Boulevard would prove the last co-production for Wilder and Brackett.
 Seems the two nearly came to blows over the montage sequence where Norma goes through hell to prepare herself for her big meeting.
 Brackett thought the sequence sad and cruel, but Wilder felt it was essential to show how maniacally driven the actress was to get back into the limelight.
 The scene stayed in, as it should, I think, and the partnership was over.